muhammadgalhoum/quiz-app/README.md

 * The Programming section contains questions in HTML, CSS, JavaScript and Python.

-* The religious questions section contains questions in the Islamic religion
+* The religious questions section contains questions in the Islamic religion.

 *If you have any comments please don't hesitate to contact me.*